openvstorage/ovs-documentation/Installation/geoscale.md

     -   Select the Storage Router as Initial Storage Router.
 Click **Next** to continue.

 -   On the second tab
+    - Select the amount of ALBA Proxies per node.
+The default is 2.
     - Select the mode you want the distributed read cache, the fragment cache, to be setup.
     - Select **Use another ALBA Backend as Fragment Cache**,  press **Reload** to load the available Backends.
 Select the all flash backend  which is located in the same datacenter  as the Initial Storage Router.